 35.xx Nominal packet padding values selection rules

-An HE STA with dot11PPEThresholdsRequired set to false may set the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 0.
+An EHT STA with dot11EHTPPEThresholdsRequired set to false may set the PPE Thresholds Present subfield in the EHT Capabilities elements that it transmits to 0.

-An HE STA with dot11PPEThresholdsRequired set to true shall set the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 1.
+An EHT STA with dot11EHTPPEThresholdsRequired set to true shall set the PPE Thresholds Present subfield in the EHT Capabilities elements that it transmits to 1.

-A STA that sets the PPE Thresholds Present subfield to 0 and the Nominal Packet Padding subfield to 0 in HE Capabilities elements that it transmits has as a nominal packet padding of 0 µs for all constellations, NSS and RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 0 in the EHT Capabilities elements that it transmits has a nominal packet padding of 0 µs for all constellations, NSS and RU allocations that it supports.

-A STA that sets the PPE Thresholds Present subfield to 0 and the Nominal Packet Padding subfield to 1 in the HE Capabilities elements that it transmits has a nominal packet padding of 8 µs for all constellations, NSS and RU allocations that it supports.
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 1 in the EHT Capabilities elements that it transmits has a nominal packet padding of 8 µs for all constellations, NSS and RU allocations that it supports.

-A STA that sets the PPE Thresholds Present subfield to 0 and the Nominal Packet Padding subfield to 2 in the HE Capabilities elements that it transmits has nominal packet padding of 16 µs for all constellations, NSS and RU allocations that it supports. [#S399]
+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 2 in the EHT Capabilities elements that it transmits has a nominal packet padding of 16 µs for all constellations, NSS and RU allocations that it supports.

+An EHT STA that sets the PPE Thresholds Present subfield to 0 in both the EHT and HE Capabilities elements, and the Common Nominal Packet Padding subfield to 3 in the EHT Capabilities elements that it transmits has a nominal packet padding of 16 µs for all modes with constellation order up to 1024-QAM, NSS less than or equal to 8, and RU or MRU size less than or equal to 2x996, and a nominal packet padding of 20 µs for all other modes the STA supports.

+An EHT STA that sets the PPE Thresholds Present subfield to 0 in the EHT Capabilities elements, and sets it to 1 in the HE Capabilities elements that it transmits has the same nominal packet padding for the EHT transmission as in the HE transmission for all modes covered in the PPE Thresholds field in the HE Capabilities elements.
+These modes are indicated by the NSTS subfield (0 to the NSTS indicated in the NSTS subfield) and the RU Index Bitmask subfield ([242, 484, 996, 2×996]) in the HE Capabilities elements.
+The nominal packet padding values for 484+242-tone MRU are the same as for 996-tone RU indicated in the PPE Thresholds field in the HE Capabilities elements.
+The nominal packet padding values for 996+484-tone MRU and 996+484+242-tone MRU are the same as for 2×996-tone RU indicated in the PPE Thresholds field in the HE Capabilities elements.
+The nominal packet padding for all the other modes not indicated by the PPE Thresholds field in the HE Capabilities elements shall follow the rules indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities elements.
+The nominal packet padding indicated by the Common Nominal Packet Padding subfield in the EHT Capabilities elements shall be greater than or equal to the largest nominal packet padding values among all the modes indicated in the PPE Thresholds field in the HE Capabilities elements. [#S399]